 Is BPD in Teens Treatable?

 There are many popular treatments for BPD.
 Marsha Linehan’s Dialectical Behavioral Therapy (DBT) has been steadily gaining followers and press over the last two decades.
 Aaron Beck published Cognitive Therapy of Personality Disorders in 1990 to showcase how his Cognitive Behavioral Therapy (CBT)–the most widely researched therapeutic style–could help persons with BPD.
 To date, most research on the treatment of BPD has been done with adults.

-In general, New Haven Residential Treatment Center proposes a systemic approach to healing families and individuals; our approach to treating Borderline Personality Disorder is no different.
+In general, Sunrise Residential Treatment Center proposes a systemic approach to healing families and individuals; our approach to treating Borderline Personality Disorder in teens is no different.
 Interestingly, research shows that the best treatment for any client struggling with any issue is for her therapist to have an open, healthy therapeutic relationship with her.
 I assert that how a therapist interacts with a client with BPD is the key to successful treatment and is the best predictor of a positive outcome.